-Blood Of Elves by Andrej Sapkowski is the second installment in the Witcher series, a fantasy world where Geralt a powerful sorceror protects and fights for the weak against fearsome beasts; monsters, dragons and elves.
+Blood Of Elves by Andrej Sapkowski is the first book in the Witcher series, a fantasy world where Geralt a supernatural warrior protects and fights for the weak against fearsome beasts; monsters, dragons and elves.

-Geralt takes on a more paternalistic role in Blood Of Elves being charged with the protection of Princess Ciri of Cintra whose home and city was sacked by the wrath of the Nilfgaardians.
+Geralt has been charged with the protection of Princess Cirilla or ‘Ciri’ of Cintra whose home and city was sacked by the wrath of the Nilfgaardians.
 Geralt takes Ciri, our strong willed heroine on many adventures where she learns the way of the Witcher.

 Blood Of Elves is a very distinctive fantasy with a mature edge.
 It has all the winning attributes of prophecies, epic battles and magic.
 I’m still loving this series and can’t wait for the next part; Time Of Contempt!